neotoma/sync-server/README.md

 ASHEVILLE_SYNC_STORAGES_DROPBOX_APP_SECRET=<dropbox developer app secret>
 ```

-You can find these on the Dropbox developer website at [https://dropbox.com/developers/apps](https://dropbox.com/developers/apps).
+You can find these on the [Dropbox developer website](https://dropbox.com/developers/apps).
 Register an app for Asheville and configure the redirect URI to be the app host plus the path `/storages/dropbox/auth-callback` (e.g. `http://localhost:9090/storages/dropbox/auth-callback`).

 #### Endpoints